JuliaYu2002/juliayu2002.github.io/index.md

 # Hi!
 I'm Julia!

 I'm passionate about learning and I'm looking for more opprotunities to broaden my horizons!
+I'll be attending Cornell Tech for a MEng in Electrical and Computer Engineering for the coming academic year.

-### My Interests?
+### Interests

-I enjoy playing video games on my Switch very much, as well as my 3DS.
-Games I like include:
-- Pokemon as a whole
-- Farming simulators such as Story of Seasons, Stardew Valley, and Rune Factory
-- Splatoon 2
-- Genshin Impact
-- Monster Hunter Stories 2 Wings of Ruin
-- The Etrian Odyssey series

 I like coding?
 I've gone with C++ for just under a year, and then I switched to Java and I have about a year in that.
 I also have experience in Python and JavaScript, but they aren't my first choice to code in.